-"I came face to face with my mortality.
-I didn't really know if I was going to live or die.”
+"I didn't know if I was going to live or die"

-“Although he told me I have Multiple Myeloma, he also said, ‘I think I can help you.’
-That was the best thing I had heard.”
+After a difficult week in hospital, Dr. Sandhu introduced himself.
+“He told me I had Multiple Myeloma but he also said ‘I think I can help you’.
+That was the best thing I’d heard”.

 “Although he told me I have multiple myeloma, he also said, ‘I think I can help you.’
-That was the best thing I had heard.”
+That was the best thing I'd heard.”

 "This ain't getting me"